Home

 My work explores participatory techniques for exchanging perspectives, making connections across barriers of difference, and creating spaces to feel the mutability of ‘belonging’ and ‘community’.
 I use performance to encourage freedom of expression and promote equity, amplifying voices not usually heard in society and inviting active listening from the body.
 I have facilitated socially-engaged projects that voiced the stories of refugees in rural England, developed the communication skills of youth in New York, enhanced the interactive pedagogical tools of English teachers in Caracas, and visibilized the perspectives of inmates in Chilean prisons (more about my different projects here).

-My recent publications address contemporary performance in Latin America, devised theatre methodology, the importance of affect to applied theatre in contexts of immigrant incarceration, and my embodied practice of witnessing deportation narratives.
+My recent publications address contemporary performance in Latin America and specifically in the context of Colombia’s armed conflict, devised theatre methodology and the importance of affect to applied theatre in contexts of dehumanization (such as prison and immigrant incarceration), and my embodied practice of witnessing testimonial narratives of deportation and violence.
 Research areas include applied theatre, human rights, performative ethnography, decolonial theory, affect theory, embodiment, migration studies, carceral studies and performance studies.
 Overall, my current performance practice/research explores the intersections and overlaps between ‘self’ and ‘other’, ‘local’ and ‘foreign’, performer and audience, participant and facilitator, tackling ethical and aesthetic questions about engaging community participants as protagonists in artistic/academic exchanges (for more information, see my recent presentations).

-If you would like to share your thoughts with me, brainstorm ideas for a participatory theater project, organize an educational seminar, or pick my brain about resources in the field of socially-engaged performance, drop me a line!
+I am currently Assistant Professor of Theatre and Performance at the College of William & Mary in Williamsburg, Virginia, USA, where I teach Theatre for Social Change, Latin American Theatre & Performance, and Practice-as-Research: Performance Activism.
+If you would like to share your thoughts with me, connect and ask questions, brainstorm ideas for a participatory theater project, organize an educational seminar, or pick my brain about resources in the field of socially-engaged performance, drop me a line!

-For more about what I do, take a look at my CV: Sarah_Ashford_Hart_CV
+For more about what I do, take a look at my CV: Sarah_Ashford_Hart_CV_2024

 A quick look at my current work: